-Having a no contact order filed against you carries both intended an unintended consequences.
+Having a no contact order filed against you carries both intended and unintended consequences.
 The intended consequences, for purposes of this writing, are the terms written within the order itself.
-The unintended consequences are the secondary consequences associated with having a no contact order filed against you.
-It is due to these consequences that such orders are so highly contested.
+The unintended consequences are the secondary outcomes associated with having a no contact order filed against you, which can significantly impact various aspects of your life.
+It is due to these consequences that no contact orders in Washington are often highly contested.

 Intended consequences are the terms written within the order itself.
 In other words, they are the restrictions placed on the individual.
 These demands can range from not having any physical or phone contact with the victim or contact through third parties with the victim.
 A no contact orders can also require no contact with the victim’s children or place of employment.